 Percutaneous VADs (Impella and TandemHeart) are inserted with a catheter through a blood vessel and do not require open heart surgery.

-The Joint Commission approved UC San Diego Health System’s Disease-Specific Care (DSC) Certification for Ventricular Assist Device (VAD).
+The Joint Commission approved UC San Diego Health’s Disease-Specific Care (DSC) Certification for Ventricular Assist Device (VAD).
 Fewer than 110 facilities are approved for VAD destination therapy.
-UC San Diego Health System is one of only two San Diego-based systems and eight California-based systems offering this option.
+UC San Diego Health is one of only two San Diego-based systems and eight California-based systems offering this option.